BI-LO (United States): Elimination of the BI-LO banner

-On June 9, 2020, Southeastern Grocers announced the decision to no longer operate stores under the BI-LO banner.
-As part of an effort to reach that goal, Southeastern reached an agreement to sell 62 stores, including 46 BI-LO and 16 Harveys Supermarkets, to Ahold Delhaize subsidiary Food Lion.
+On June 9, 2020, Southeastern Grocers announced it was phasing out the BI-LO banner.
+As part of an effort to reach that goal, Southeastern agreed to sell 62 stores, including 46 BI-LO and 16 Harveys Supermarkets, to Ahold Delhaize subsidiary Food Lion.
 As part of that agreement, they would also be transitioning their Mauldin, South Carolina, distribution center over to Ahold Delhaize USA Distribution, LLC.
-Both of these closed in the first half of 2021, at which point over 60 stores began to transition to the Food Lion banner.
-Following the announcement, Food Lion purchased additional stores in 2021 located in North and South Carolina that were scheduled to close, acquiring roughly 70 stores total.
+The transition was expected the be completed by April 2021.

-In addition, as part of the same announcement, Southeastern announced they will be divesting the assets of 57 of the in-store pharmacies it operates under the BI-LO and Harveys Supermarket banners to CVS Pharmacy and Walgreens.
+In addition, Southeastern announced it was divesting the assets of 57 of the in-store pharmacies it operates under the BI-LO and Harveys Supermarket banners to CVS Pharmacy and Walgreens.
 These locations included all of the company's BI-LO pharmacies and nine Harveys Supermarket pharmacies in Georgia.
 The transition was expected to begin within two weeks of the press release date.

-On September 1, 2020, it was announced that Southeastern Grocers was selling 20 BI-LO stores in South Carolina and Georgia to Alex Lee, Inc who would rebrand the stores as KJ's Market, IGA and Lowes Foods.
-In the same announcement, 2 additional BI-LO and one Harvey's Supermarket location in South Carolina would be sold to independent operator B&T Foods.
-Following the sale, BI-LO would have 39 stores remaining in Georgia, North Carolina and South Carolina.

 On December 21, 2020, two independent Piggly Wiggly owners, with support from C&S Wholesale Grocers, announced plans to acquire one BI-LO supermarket in South Carolina and another in Georgia from Southeastern Grocers.
 Both locations were previously Piggly Wiggly stores that were acquired by SEG in 2013.

-The stores that were not sold to any other operators were closed on or by April 18, 2021, ending the 60 year run of the BI-LO banner.
+In January 2021, Food Lion purchased additional stores located in North and South Carolina that were scheduled to close, acquiring roughly 70 stores total.
+The remaining stores that were not sold to any other operators were closed on or by April 18, 2021, ending the 60 year run of the BI-LO banner.